webismymind/editablegrid-mysql-example/README.md

 	datagrid.editableGrid.filter( $(this).val(), [0,3,5]);

+## CRUD Actions
+A column **action** (type HTML) has been added.
+With a renderer, the content is redefined to add icons or any components to manage actions on the row

+### Delete
+The delete fonction call **delete.php** with the tablename and the row id.
+The script executes the query that deletes the row and returns a status.
+If it's ok, we remove the row from the javascript model :

+	if (response == "ok" )
+		        self.editableGrid.removeRow(id);

 ## Responsive
 This example uses the first technique describes here http://elvery.net/demo/responsive-tables/.
 This technique is very simple, it hide less important columns on smaller screen sizes.